foliant-docs/docs/src/quickstart.md

 ## Build Site

-To build a site you will first need a suitable backend (to catch up with the terminology, check [this](https://foliant-docs.github.io/docs/architecture/) article).
-Let's start with **MkDocs** backend.
+To build a site you will first need a suitable backend (to catch up with the terminology, check <link src="architecture.md" title="Architecture And Basic Design Concepts">this article</link>.
+Let’s start with **MkDocs** backend.
 First, install it using the following command (or skip to the docker example):

 ```bash
 python3 -m pip install foliantcontrib.mkdocs